kenoph/last.fm-mood-timeline/README.md

 # Last.FM Mood Timeline #

-Nice script to visualize the mood of a user based on its listening history.
+Nice script to visualize the mood of a Last.FM user based on his listening history.

 ![Example](example.jpg)